Nilmi/nilmi.github.io/about.md

 permalink: /about/
 ---

-I am a senior software QA engineer with 4+ years experience and I enjoy writing test automation blog, travel photography and drone videography.
+I am a senior software QA engineer with 4+ years experience and I enjoy writing test automation blog and travel photography.